Acapulco Souvenir playing cards designed and printed by Foliproa S.A., Mexico

 Bulgaria Souvenir by Land of Roses Ltd

-Souvenir pack of gold plated cards from the famous luxury Burj Al Arab Jumeirah hotel in Dubai.
+Gold plated souvenir playing cards from the Burj Al Arab Jumeirah hotel in Dubai.

 Canadian National Railways souvenir deck, dated to 1927.
 Every card is gilt edged, and carries a different photograph of Canada.